deepikasai-mettu/FFIO-MVP-RAG-chatbot/README.md

 # Welcome to GrantWell

 # Overview
 GrantWell is generative AI-powered grant-writing assistant designed to streamline the process of applying for federal funding.
 GrantWell will scan lengthy Notice of Funding Opportunities (NOFOs) for municipalities looking to apply for a given grant.
 It will then assist users with drafting their project's narrative.
-Currently released for internal use by Federal Funds and Infrastructure (FFIO) staff.
+Currently released for internal use for the Massachusetts Federal Funds and Infrastructure (FFIO) staff.

 # GrantWell Features
 GrantWell is organized into three key pages: 1) a homepage for selecting NOFOs, 2) an extracted requirements page, and 3) a narrative drafting page.